COVID-19 and the Eastman Admissions Process

 How can I learn more about Eastman?

-We are not currently able to offer on-campus tours, but we are offering online information sessions each week.
-These sessions are hosted by an admissions counselor, and include plenty of time for Q&A. Sign up for an online session here: https://www.esm.rochester.edu/admissions/visiting/#tours You can also feel free to contact Admissions at email@example.com with any questions.
+We are not currently able to offer on-campus tours, but we are offering live online information sessions each week.
+These sessions are hosted by an admissions counselor and current student, and include plenty of time for Q&A. Sign up for an online session here: www.esm.rochester.edu/admissions/visiting/ We will be participating in a several online college fair events in Fall 2020 as listed under Upcoming Events.
+You can also feel free to contact Admissions at email@example.com with any questions.

 We look forward to welcoming visitors back to our campus when it is safe to do so.
 In the meantime, concerts are also being live-streamed from Eastman’s campus, with details available here: www.esm.rochester.edu/live/

 Can I schedule a lesson with a faculty member?

 Yes!
 We highly recommend that prospective students reach out to faculty members via email, either to request a prospective student lesson or just to introduce yourself and make a connection.
 Most faculty members are offering prospective student lessons or meetings via Zoom.
 You can find email addresses for faculty members here: www.esm.rochester.edu/faculty/

 What changes should I expect in the admissions process due to COVID-19?

 The biggest change for the 2020-21 admissions season is that, in order to protect the safety of our students and applicants, Eastman will not be able to host on-campus auditions.
 Instead, applicants will audition by video upload, or for some instruments via Zoom.
 Applicants should be sure to check their audition repertoire requirements for details and deadlines for their specific instrument and major.